TABLE OF CONTENT

 File Type Best For Key Features

-AI Editable source file Professional use, full design control
+Editable source file Professional use, full design control Allows editing shapes, typography, and layout

 Start simple, test thoroughly, and save in the right formats to ensure your logo is ready for any platform.